rebelinux/Diagrammer.Core/Docs/dev-guide/examples/advancedexample01.md

 ---
 comments: true
 ---
-** This example demonstrates how to use the Add-DiaNodeSpacer cmdlet to add spacer nodes that assist with diagram alignment. (part of Diagrammer.Core) **
+** This example demonstrates how to use the Add-DiaHTMLSubGraph cmdlet to simulate Graphviz SubGraphs. (part of Diagrammer.Core) **

 This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.